StephenGotHacked/ETH-AVAX-PROOF-Intermediate-EVM-Course/Smart Contract Management - ETH + AVAX/README.md

-# ETH-AVAX-PROOF-Intermediate-EVM-Course
+# Smart Contract Management - ETH + AVAX
-Smart Contract Management - ETH + AVAX | Managing multiple Smart Contract and show how to link a Phantom Wallet to Metamask and be able to Deposit and Withdraw of Eth.
+Managing multiple Smart Contract and show how to link a Phantom Wallet to Metamask and be able to Deposit and Withdraw of Eth.

 ### How to run
 Get the template here: [TEMPLATE HERE](https://github.com/MetacrafterChris/SCM-Starter)